Living-with-machines/CensusGeocoder/README.md

 ### National Records of Scotland - Historic Civil Parishes pre-1891
 ### National Records of Scotland - Civil Parishes (post 1891)

-## Documentation

-### Data Input
-This is a list and discription of the datasets you need to download and store in `data/input` in order to run the scripts correctly.

-#### 1. Integrated Census Microdata (I-CeM)

-*Some information here is specific to LwM Project because of the need to ingress and egress between Tier 1 and Tier 3 DataSafeHaven.
-Readme and code will need editing to remove safehaven steps upon public release.*

-`census_anonymisation_egress` contains igitised individual-level 19th and early 20th century census data for Great Britain, covering England and Wales 1851-1911 (except 1871), and Scotland 1851-1901.

- There are two versions of I-CeM with different access restrictions.
-You need both to perform geocoding on the full I-CeM dataset.
-There is an anonymised version ([SN 7481](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7481)) and a 'Names and Addresses - Special Licence' version ([SN 7856](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7856)).
-The anonymised version ([SN 7481](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7481)) is downloadable via the UKDS after signing up to their standard end user licence.
-The anonymised version does not contain individuals' names and addresses but contains a unique id `RecID` for each person that links them to their name and address held in the 'Special Licence' version ([SN 7856](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7856)).
-As its name suggests, access to the name and address data in I-CeM is by application for a special licence, which requires review by UKDS and the owners ([Findmypast](https://www.findmypast.co.uk)) of the transcriptions on which I-CeM is based.

-Further documentation on I-CeM, including how it was created and the variables it contains can be found [here](https://www.essex.ac.uk/research-projects/integrated-census-microdata).

 #### 2. 1851 Parish Boundary Data for England and Wales (ENGLAND AND WALES ONLY)